panzerdp/dmitripavlutin.com/content/posts/161-import-meta/index.md

 Node.js also provides under `import.meta ` an async function `resolve(specifier[, parent])` that resolves a relative path `specifier` in regards to a `parent` path.

-`parent` argument is optional, and defaults to current's module absolute path.
+`parent` argument is optional and defaults to the current module absolute path.

 The function is still experimental and is available with `--experimental-import-meta-resolve` flag.